Honda Fury: Launch

 In January 2009 Honda introduced the Fury VT1300CX at the New York International Motorcycle Show, and first deliveries were in May 2009, for the 2010 model year.
 The Fury was among the earliest to be manufactured at Honda's completely new motorcycle factory in Kumamoto, Japan, and exported to America.

 The Fury was generally well received; Motorcycle Cruiser magazine named the Honda Fury as their "2010 Cruiser of the Year," after editorializing that choppers cannot be mass-produced, and that the Fury was in actuality a cruiser.
 The Visordown website included the Fury in their list of "Top 7 cruisers with huge engines," despite the fact that the Honda's displacement was relatively modest.
 But some reviewers had difficulties reconciling the form-over-function chopper ethos with a motor company known for engineering excellence.
 In The Telegraph, the late Kevin Ash wrote that "choppers exist outside the realm of motorcycles I understand."
 Dexter Ford said in The New York Times that the one "thing wrong with the Fury is the same thing that is so right about it: it’s a Honda."

 Competition

 Motorcycles such as the Honda Fury are sometimes categorized by the mutually exclusive terms factory custom, referring to a major manufacturer's attempt to follow the chopper fad.
 Harley-Davidson had taken the first steps in the 70s and 80s, but the motorcycle press generally acknowledged that Honda's effort was the most daring stylistically.
 The Fury's competitors included the Harley-Davidson Rocker, Yamaha Star Raider and Victory Vegas.

+Related models

+In April 2010, one year after the initial release of the Fury, Honda released three new models as sister bikes to the Fury.
+These new models were the VT1300CS Sabre (no relation to older Honda Sabre models), VT1300CR Stateline and VT1300CT Interstate.
+The new Sabre sported a larger 4.4 gallon fuel tank, tank mounted speedometer, five spoke wheels and a longer, lower appearance when compared the high-necked frame of the Fury.
+The Stateline further moved away from the Fury design by adding larger, more highway friendly front rubber, more pullback on the handle bars and classic, cruiser style fenders.
+The Interstate took the changes from both the Sabre and Stateline and added more pullback on narrower handle bars, floorboards in lieu of foot pegs, hard saddlebags and a large touring style windscreen.

 Model history

 Honda has continued to produce the Fury essentially unchanged since the 2010 model, other than annual paintwork revamps.
-The Fury remains in the lineup as of 2022.
+The Fury remains in the lineup as of 2024.